 With the exception of the upholsterer's charges, the greatest sum for furnishings was paid to Thomas Burling for "Mahogany Furniture," which contributed to what Martha Washington called a "handsomely furnished house."
 In total, Congress spent eight thousand dollars preparing the executive residence for the Washington family.

-Although the Osgood house was the best available residence in New York at the time of Washington's inauguration, its location proved inconvenient and its size too small for the President's household.
+Although the Osgood house was the best available residence in New York at the time of Washington's inauguration, its location proved inconvenient and its size too small for the President's household made up of his family, many enslaved workers, and often some of his advisors.
 When the Comte de Moustier, the French Minister to the United States, returned to France in early 1790, Washington seized the opportunity to relocate to the residence leased by the Comte on lower Broadway.
 In February 1790, the executive mansion was moved from the Osgood house at 3 Cherry Street to the Macomb house at 39 Broadway.
 A much larger dwelling, the Macomb house included two drawing rooms and a number of additional spaces that required furnishing.
 The furniture already procured by Congress for the Cherry Street residence was moved to the new household and was supplemented by that ordered from local cabinetmakers.

 Hoffman, Henry B. "President Washington's Cherry Street Residence."
 The New-York Historical Society Quarterly Bulletin 23 (January 1939): 90-103.